kyllepangan/Vehicle-Maintenance-Suggestion-System-Android/README.md

 Data is stored securely and can be deleted by the developers if requested.
 The data is stored in accordance with the Data Privacy Act of 2012.

-CONTRIBUTERS:
+CONTRIBUTORS:
-1.)Macatugob, Jefran S.
+- Macatugob, Jefran S.

 De La Salle University

 BS Computer Engineering

 11845821

-2.)Pangan, Kylle Avram C.
+- Pangan, Avram Kylle C.

 De La Salle University

 BS Computer Engineering

 11839376

 Version Notes: